Thanks to Mike Johnson for his photo from Valley Center looking out to Nate Harrison Grade & Palomar Mountain, December 2007

 GENERATORS When the power goes out, it sure is nice to be able to have a generator to turn on.
 There are Mountain guys on the Yellow Pages that can help you - check with Electricians, Contractors, or the Handymen.

 LINES DOWN?
 Branches across trees?
-If you know of any other areas where lines or poles aren't looking like they should, be sure to call or report them - best not to assume that just because some emergency crews were working there clearing branches or trees, the utility companies need to be contacted directly too.
+If you know of any other areas where lines or poles aren't looking like they should, be sure to call or report them - best not to assume that just because some emergency crews were working there clearing branches or trees, the utility companies were contacted.
 Easy to do on line or call: AT&T or dial 611 SDG&E 1-800-611-SDGE (7343)

 PHONE SERVICE OUTAGE Don't want to miss calls when phone services goes out occasionally?
 Add two services with AT&T: With the "The Message Center" your calls are stored on AT&T's system, you aren't dependent on power to operate an answering machine, and you can check messages from any phone.
 I also have "Call Forwarding" to send my calls to my cell or office (wish my cell worked here! :) Just a couple dollars a month.